semaphore-protocol/website/versioned_docs/version-V2/guides/proofs.md

 }
 ```

+### Generate a Solidity-compatible proof

-To get a proof compatible with Solidity contracts you can use the `packToSolidityProof` utility function:
+To transform a proof to be compatible with Solidity contracts, pass the proof to the `packToSolidityProof` utility function--for example:

 ```ts
 import { packToSolidityProof } from "@semaphore-protocol/proof"